 - TIES maintained between the two Bostons from the 1700s through the 2000s.

-COTTON’S BOSTONS is a collaborative aspirational work in progress that promotes public awareness of the 400th Anniversary of the founding of Boston in 2030.
+COTTON’S BOSTONS is a collaborative aspirational work in progress that promotes public awareness of the upcoming 400th Anniversary of the founding of Boston in 2030.

 The peak years of The Great Migration were from 1630 to 1640 when approximately 20,000 immigrants from England sailed to America.
 During this ten year period, two hundred and thirty men, women, and children from Boston, Lincolnshire and its surrounding area migrated to the Massachusetts Bay Colony where four of their number were repeatedly elected governor or deputy governor for fifty-two of the colony’s fifty-six-year-existence.